ScottMGerstl/ng2-validate/README.md

 This is based off the [ValidatorFn](https://github.com/angular/angular/blob/master/modules/angular2/src/common/forms/directives/validators.ts#L51) interface defined by the beta-14 release. it will work with older versions of angular2 as long as it follows that same interface definition

+## Importing

+Working on getting it into npm.

+Copy core.ts, logic.ts, and the contents of the core and logic folders into a folder in your solution (for this demo, its copied into a folder called ng2-validate).

 ##Example
 Here is a simple component that imports the validation-messages component into the directives and creates a simple form with one control for email
 (the specific implementation of the EmailValidation class is defined further in the documentation):